-If you lost your job or left your employer for a new position, you may have a period when you don’t have health insurance coverage.
-COBRA insurance coverage was enacted to provide people with a continuation of their existing health insurance to bridge the gap until their new, permanent coverage becomes effective.
+If you've lost your job or left your employer for a new position, you may have a period when you don’t have health insurance coverage.
+Consolidated Omnibus Budget Reconciliation Act (COBRA) insurance coverage was designed and enacted to provide people with a continuation of their existing health insurance to bridge the gap until their new, permanent coverage becomes effective.

 Paying for Your COBRA Insurance Premium

-You may pay your COBRA insurance directly to your insurance company, or you may pay it to a COBRA administrative company.
-You should watch for the letter explaining the cost of the premium, which will be your previous cost plus the amount your employer paid as well, and where to send the payment.
-You will likely be issued a new insurance card as well.
+You may pay your COBRA insurance directly to the employer's insurance company, or you may pay it to a COBRA administrative company.
+The letter you receive will give you instructions on where to send payment.

 Be sure that you continue to make insurance payments as long as you need the insurance.
 You are able to cancel your COBRA coverage any anytime via written notice or buy stopping payments, but you should wait until your new coverage is in effect.

 If you opt-out of the COBRA option, you will receive a letter from the employer's insurance company stating the dates that you were covered.